wp-plugins/incarnate-for-wordpress/readme.txt

 = 1.0 =
 * Launching the plug-in for (http://www.visitmix.com/ "MIX ONLINE")

+== Upgrade Notice ==

+= 1.1 =
+Please upgrade to fix image issues and to bring back your saved Gravatars.

 == Power User Help ==
 The Incarnate plug-in has two parts.
 First is the comment form.
 This will allow a commentor to select an avatar.
 The second part is the avatar display.
 Comment Form